OmegaPointZero/BugTraq/README.md

     + Create 3 days' worth of data
 + Sort the messages in the dashboard by the most recent, unread first
 + Flash messages for login failures
++ Add "projects", that auto-populate parts of the new bug creator, and let the user specify the project

 ### Development notes